emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

      make -C code -f lii6gc.gmk testci testansi testpollnone testmmqa

+   See `design.mps.tests`_ for details and other platforms.

+.. _`design.mps.tests`: ../design/tests.txt

-   If tests to not pass, review your conflict resolution from step 4, and if that doesn't resolve things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
+   If tests do not pass, review your conflict resolution from step 4, and if that doesn't resolve things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
 Something's wrong!